Omer-Gndgn/VHDL-16x2-LCD-Driver-Basys3/README.md

 # VHDL 16x2 LCD Driver for Basys 3 FPGA
 This project implements a VHDL-based driver for a standard HD44780 16x2 LCD module using the Digilent Basys 3 FPGA board (Artix-7).
-The driver handles the 4-bit initialization sequence, timing constraints, and includes a scrolling text feature.
+The driver handles the 4-bit initialization sequence and timing constraints to display static text on the screen.

 ## Features
 - **Pure VHDL:** Written in VHDL (IEEE 1164).
 - **4-Bit Mode:** Uses only 6 I/O pins (4 Data + RS + E) to save FPGA resources.
 - **Auto Initialization:** Implements the proper power-up and initialization sequence specified in the HD44780 datasheet.
-- **Scrolling Text:** Supports scrolling long text messages across the screen.
+- **Static Display:** Designed to display fixed text strings on both lines.
 - **Custom Timing:** Delays are calculated for a 100 MHz system clock.

 ## Hardware Setup